fgm/mongodb/README.md

 The MongoDB module and sub-modules need some configuration to be useful.
 This guide assumes that :

-* a [MongoDB][download] 3.0 or later instance is already installed, configured, and available to connect to from the Drupal instance.
+* a [MongoDB][download] 3.0 to 3.6 instance is already installed, configured, and
+  available to connect to from the Drupal instance.
 * the site will be running [Drupal][drupal] 8.[56].x, with [Drush][drush] 8.x.
 * the [mongodb][mongodb] (not [mongo][mongo]) PHP extension version 1.1.7 or
   later is installed and configured.